3/3/2030

 Then, without a word, he turned and fled the scene.
 Who cares?
 He had already done what he could.
 Now, the only thing that mattered was running first!

 He ran in the opposite direction from the woman and her grandmother, shouting to the people around him, urging them to get away as quickly as possible.
-He felt a little embarrassed, but he quickly pushed the thought aside.
-Surely they wouldn't mind, he just wanted to warn them for their own good, that's all.

-Juho had no idea which way he was running now.
-This was absolutely the craziest thing that had ever happened to him.
-His heart was pounding so hard it felt like it was going to explode, and his legs were shaking as he forced them to keep moving.
+"Huff..."
+He let out a shaky breath, his heart was pounding so hard it felt like it was going to explode, and his legs were starting to get hurt as he forced them to keep moving.

 Especially this one time when he skipped school with his friends to go to an internet cafe... only to get caught by the school's disciplinary team, who apparently had a friend who worked at the cafe.
 (Professional only, don't try.)

 But even with that past experience kicking in, he was on the verge of exhaustion.
-Does the monster have a grudge against him?
+Does the monster have a grudge against him?!

-A resigned smile crept onto his lips.
-Oh well, if he got caught... at least he gave it his best, and his parents would be proud of him, he knew they would.
-Fortunately, after what felt like an eternity, the sound of heavy footsteps slowly faded away.
+A resigned smile crept onto his lips as he dramatically wiped invisible tears beneath his eyes.
+If he got caught… at least he gave it his best, and somewhere out there, his parents would probably be proud of him.

 Juho's breathing was shallow and rapid as he stumbled into an alleyway, leaning against the wall to steady himself.
 The dust in the air irritated his throat as he struggled to inhale.

 Unfortunately, that relief doesn't last as long as he hoped.
-A sudden loud crash erupted from above, making him stiffen on the spot.
-He didn't even have time to enjoy the moment, trouble was following him wherever he went.
+A sudden loud crash erupted from above, making him flinch on the spot.

-Juho was lost in thought, even as the situation around him grew more dire.
-His body continued to move on instinct, but his mind wandered.
 Where did these drones come from?
 They couldn't have just appeared out of nowhere, someone had to be behind this.
 But how could he be sure?

 The air was thick with dust, and the sound of siren echoes everywhere.
 People shoved past each other as some fell and tripped, crying for help.